BadagalaAdarsh/Practice/ADARSH/Interview/interview.md

 The main visible advantage of this scheme is that programs can be larger than physical memory.
 Virtual memory serves two purposes.
 First, it allows us to extend the use of physical memory by using a disk.
 Second, it allows us to have memory protection, because each virtual address is translated to a physical address.
 (Example Swap in Linux)

 - **Thrashing:**
-Thrashing is a condition or a situation when the system is spending a major portion of its time in servicing the **page faults** ==(In computing, a page fault (sometimes called PF or hard fault) is an exception that the memory management unit (MMU) raises when a process accesses a memory page without proper preparations.
-Accessing the page requires a mapping to be added to the process's virtual address space)== , but the actual processing done is very negligible.
+Thrashing is a condition or a situation when the system is spending a major portion of its time in servicing the **page faults** <mark>(In computing, a page fault (sometimes called PF or hard fault) is an exception that the memory management unit (MMU) raises when a process accesses a memory page without proper preparations.
+Accessing the page requires a mapping to be added to the process's virtual address space)</mark> , but the actual processing done is very negligible.
 High degree of multiprogramming(if number of processes keeps on increasing in the memory), lack of frames (if a process is allocated too few frames, then there will be too many and too frequent page faults) causes Thrashing.

-    * **Page** (or memory page, or virtual page, or logical page) is a fixed-length contiguous block of ==virtual memory==
+    * **Page** (or memory page, or virtual page, or logical page) is a fixed-length contiguous block of <mark>virtual memory</mark>

-    * A **frame** (or memory frame, or physical page, or page frame) is a fixed-length block of ==RAM== (ie. physical memory, it exists - as in ==physical==
+    * A **frame** (or memory frame, or physical page, or page frame) is a fixed-length block of <mark>RAM</mark> (ie. physical memory, it exists - as in <mark>physical<mark/>

         * It is the smallest unit of data for memory management in a virtual memory operating system.
 A frame refers to a storage frame or central storage frame.
 In terms of physical memory, it is a fixed sized block in physical memory space, or a block of central storage